F-l-i-x/TouchOSC/examples/simple_properties/README.md

 Bundled local messages must be set to CONSTANT and its conversion to STRING.

 Color bundles must be provided in HEX.
-(RRGGBBAA) Frame bundles for local must be 4 values (x;y;w;h) separated by semicolons.
+(RRGGBBAA) Frame bundles for local messages must be 4 values (x;y;w;h) separated by semicolons.
 Frame bundles for Lua can be packed by the Rectangle() function.
+E.g: Rectangle(300,100,50,50)

 ![properties_localmessages](lm_bundle.png)